ggdist: Make a Raincloud Plot to Visualize Distribution in ggplot2

 Written by Matt Dancho

 ggplot2 extension that is made for visualizing distributions and uncertainty.
-We’ll show see how
+Here’s what you’ll discover in the next 5 minutes:

 This article is part of R-Tips Weekly, a weekly video tutorial that shows you step-by-step how to do common R coding tasks.